Political Economy

 Best Paper Prize

-The Political Economy Program at Lewis & Clark College is proud to sponsor the Political Economy Program Best Paper Prize.
-This prize is given annually to the best student paper on any topic related to the field of political economy.
-Those wishing to enter the competition should submit an essay (electronically) to Martin Hart-Landsberg (Professor of Economics and Director of Political Economy; marty@lclark.edu) no later than noon, April 20th, 2012.
-A committee of sponsoring faculty will evaluate submissions based on the relevance of the topic, the quality of the analytical reasoning, the persuasiveness of the argument, and the clarity of the prose.
-The winner will receive a $100 gift certificate for use at a local independent bookstore.
+Each year we sponsor the Political Economy Program Best Paper Award.
+This award is given annually to the best student paper on any topic related to the field of political economy.
+Those wishing to enter the competition should send their paper to the Director of Political Economy Program by one week before the last day of classes in the spring semester, at noon.
+Submissions will be evaluated by the PE faculty based on the following criteria: relevance of the topic, quality of the analytical reasoning, persuasiveness of the argument, and clarity of the prose.
+The award winner will be announced during exam week.
+They will receive a $50 gift certificate for a local independent bookstore.

 Past Winners